A Decade of Research in Fog computing: Relevance, Challenges, and Future Directions: Relevance of fog computing

 \subsubsection{Industrial IoT}

-The fourth industrial revolution, Industry 4.0, is focused at integrating advanced technologies such as IoT, AI, and cloud computing with industrial applications such as manufacturing and supply chain management.
-Fog applications are demonstrated in IIoT domain focusing on improving the productivity, operations and safety, by using different sensors, instruments and industrial equipment~\cite{basir2019fog}.
-Fog computing facilitated sensor data filtering, consolidation, pre-processing and sensing frequency calibration, as part of these applications.
+The fourth industrial revolution, Industry 4.0, is focused on integrating advanced technologies such as IoT, AI, and cloud computing with industrial applications such as manufacturing and supply chain management.
+Fog applications are demonstrated, as part of IIoT, in different industries such as mining, smart grids, transportation, waste management, food processing etc., focusing on improving the productivity, operations and safety, by using different sensors, instruments and industrial equipment~\cite{basir2019fog}.
+Fog computing facilitated simultaneous data collection from variety of sensors, robots, and machines, pre-processing and interfacing incompatible sensors and machines through necessary protocol translation and mapping, as part of these applications~\cite{aazam2018deploying}.